 Using an air fryer is one of the healthiest ways to enjoy your favorite vegetables.

 With just a tiny amount of oil, you still end up with crispy, golden brown veggie fries.
 And air frying is so quick, too!

 Air fryer carrot fries go great with dipping sauces – ketchup, buttermilk ranch dressing, sriracha mayo, you name it!

-Or, serve them as a side instead of oven roasted veggies.
+Or, serve them as a side with my air fryer turkey breast.